Cool Places: Berlin and Ocean City, Maryland

 Summertime brings young people from all over the world to work at these bustling restaurants.
 Last time we played a guessing game at Waterman’s trying to figure out where our server was from—Romania!

-One of our other favorite eating activities is to stroll the Ocean City boardwalk to gorge on the famous Thrasher French Fries and Fisher’s popcorn.
+One of our other favorite eating activities is to stroll the Ocean City Boardwalk to gorge on the famous Thrasher French Fries and Fisher’s Pop Corn.
+These are two of Ocean City Boardwalk’s best eats!

 The fries may be the best in the world, or at least according to my husband, and let me tell you he has eaten his fair share of fries!
 If you must have ketchup with your fries, forget it!
 These are served with help yourself malt vinegar.